richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+----- old areas not correctly removing priors ?

+- restrict before queuing / after popping:
+	- is-homogeneous (close) matrix transform
+	-

+---- keep queue from getting real big -> ignore scores that are lower than existing minimum scores (asigned to a cell)

+- Q with no ordering ?
+	> only get score initially
+	>
+	> prne after the fact

 - look at variables of a given cell / seed on propagation attempts
 	- need way to differentiate good / vs bad matches - locally at least

+		=> given a seed cenn
+			- it's score
+			- neighbors:
+				- path scores

 NO IDEA ON HOW TO ORDER CHOICES